Here is a look at the Jewish holiday Rosh Hashanah, a celebration of the new year.

 During this time, Jewish people attend synagogue services and refrain from working.

-Another popular practice is to eat apples dipped in honey, symbolizing the hope for a good year to come.
-Also, challah bread in round loaves instead of braided loaves is dipped in honey instead of salt.
+Another popular practice is to eat apples dipped in honey, symbolizing the hope for a sweet year to come.
+Also, challah bread is baked in round loaves instead of braided loaves.
+The bread is dipped in honey instead of salt.

 Pomegranates are eaten because the seeds are symbolic of the many commandments in the Torah that Jews must fulfill.

 Another popular ritual is to walk to a river or stream and recite special prayers of penitence.
-Afterwards, one throws breadcrumbs in the river, to symbolically cast away sins.
+Afterward, one throws breadcrumbs in the river, to symbolically cast away sins.